The Cross of Changes

 The Cross of Changes is the second studio album by the German musical project Enigma, headed by Romanian-German musician and producer Michael Cretu, released on 6 December 1993 by Virgin Records internationally and by Charisma Records in the United States.

 Following the worldwide commercial success of the first Enigma album, MCMXC a.D.
 (1990), Cretu began to write and record music for a new album at A.R.T.
 Studios, his home studio in Ibiza, Spain.
 Cretu sampled songs from several artists, including Vangelis, U2, Genesis and Black Sabbath.

 The Cross of Changes was a commercial success.
 Upon its release, it debuted at No. 1 on the UK Albums Chart, becoming Enigma's second consecutive number-one album in the United Kingdom, and peaked at number nine on the Billboard 200 in the United States, where it sold over two million copies.
 In 1994, four singles were released from the album: "Return to Innocence", "The Eyes of Truth", "Age of Loneliness (Carly's Song)" (originally written for the film Sliver), and "Out from the Deep".
 A special limited edition of the album was released on 21 November 1994 on a 24-carat gold-plated disc, containing three additional remixes.

+Critical reception

+Larry Flick from Billboard magazine praised The Cross of Changes as "a stunning, mind-expanding collection of chill-out/ambient dance jams.
+Producer Michael Cretu, who started the act's multiformat fire at club level with 'Sadeness', has clearly topped himself with complex, vividly cinematic compositions like the sprawling first single, 'Return to Innocence', and 'I Love You, I'll Kill You'.
+Weighting in without a jam above 98 beats per minute, this is sustenance for the adventurous, intelligent programmer."